-Learn about the history of the Peterson Pipe!
+Learn about the history of the Peterson Pipes!

-Charles Peterson got his start in 1865 when he approached Friedrich & Heinrich Kapp, German immigrants who came to Ireland from Nürnberg, in their Grafton Street tobacco shop in Dublin with an idea for a better pipe.
+The history of Peterson Pipes begins with Charles Peterson, who got his start in 1865 when he approached Friedrich & Heinrich Kapp, German immigrants who came to Ireland from Nürnberg, in their Grafton Street tobacco shop in Dublin with an idea for a better pipe.
 What initially started off as a competitive claim by Charles soon became a collaboration between Charles and the Kapp Brothers.
-Together, they renamed the company from “Kapp Brothers” to “Kapp & Peterson” and went on to make what was eventually known as the Peterson Dry System Pipe.
+Together, they renamed the company from “Kapp Brothers” to “Kapp & Peterson” and went on to make what was eventually known as the Peterson Dry System.
 Peterson and the Kapp Brothers set a goal to provide a high quality smoking pipe that the everyday hardworking individual could afford.

 Peterson History of Kapp

 The progression of Kapp and Peterson is divided into a series of eras which are often used to date the various model of pipes.
 The first eras are commonly referred to as the Pre-Patent and Patent Eras.
 These eras consist of the time when the company was officially formed in 1975 and the initial patents were filed in 1890 to approximately 1915, when the initial patents expired.
 During that time, the Peterson Dry System Pipe was introduced to the public, along with the P-lip stem design.
 Most of the pipes manufactured during this era were either Meerschaum pipes, which are high-quality clay, or Briar wood pipes.
 One thing that stands out about Pre-Patent and Patent Era pipes is that they rarely have a Country of Manufacturer stamp on them.